argmaxml/recsplain/docs/source/index.rst

 The Recsplain System makes recommendations and explains them.

-It recommends items based on tem similarity or user preferences.
+It recommends items based on item similarity or user preferences.
 It explains the recommendations in terms of overall similarity and feature-to-feature similarity.

 Install it in your app, use it with your data, and customize it how you want.

 Explainable Recommendations
 ---------------------------------------------------------

 Here is an example item similarity search.
-The system returns indexed items similar to the search item.

 You can see the request and response in the image below.

 .. image:: images/explanations.png